 At Fitzpatrick Referrals we are able to provide you and your dog with a rehabilitation plan for cruciate ligament disease.
 This is coordinated through our rehabilitation service whereby we have a team of chartered physiotherapists and hydrotherapists all very experienced in the management of cruciate ligament disease.
 Your orthopaedic clinician will coordinate an appointment with one of our chartered physiotherapists whereby a thorough clinical examination will be performed and a rehabilitation plan will be uniquely designed for your dog including a home exercise plan for you to follow at home.
 Most appointments are attended as an out-patient and your chartered physiotherapist will regularly evaluate your dogs progress and amend your home exercise plan as necessary.

 Surgical treatments are categorised into techniques that aim to replace the deficient ligament and those that render the ligament redundant by cutting the tibia and re-aligning the forces acting on the stifle joint.

 Ligament replacement techniques

 Various surgical techniques that mimic the procedures used for ligament replacement in humans have been practiced for more than five centuries.
-Techniques using transfer of local tissues have the poorest chance of returning limb function to nearly normal or normal.
-This is probably because the replacement tissues are not as robust as the original ligament, and they are positioned in the same unfavourable biomechanical environment that caused the original ligament to fail in the first instance.
+In dogs, techniques using transfer of local tissues have the poorest chance of returning limb function to nearly normal or normal.
+This is probably because the replacement tissues are not as robust as the original ligament and they are positioned in the same unfavourable biomechanical environment that caused the original ligament to fail in the first instance.